verdaux/BookNotes/Phrases/Impressors 19.md

 - [ ] The threat and execution of violence compels others to do what they do not wish to do.
 And yet violence is often the tool of the weak.
 - [ ] Violence relies on weapons to compensate for a lack of legitimacy.
 - [ ] Power also has an economic dimension
+- [ ] I don't it for 3 reasons: 1.
+It's wrong.
+2. It would ruin the fun 3.
+Et cetra